ovhlabs/sail/README.md

 ```
 TODO based on python version of sail 0.5.5

-sail containers logs          Fetch the logs of a container

 sail compose up               Create and start containers
 sail compose get              Export Docker compose receipt